AngelShiina/AngelShiina/README.md

 ---

-⭐ If you are working with custom items, resource packs, or Paper plugins and have suggestions, feel free to open an issue or discussion in `custom-item-template`.
+⭐ If you are working with custom items, resource packs, Paper plugins,
+or are interested in clean Java projects, feel free to open an issue or discussion.